albsure4/Project-2_Group-93/README.md

 3. Sort By — View Count, Like Count, or Comment Count
 4. Display By — Channel Name, Category, or Video Name

+## NOTE: You must input the correct numbers for the program to execute properly.
+If not, the program will end.
+## For example, if you're given options 1-3, only enter "1" "2" or "3".

 The top 10 results and the time taken to sort will be printed to the console.